The South African Judaica Collection

 Jay Neugeboren (b.
 1938): This American novelist's papers contain material for his published and unpublished novels, short stories, and essays, as well as screenplays, journals, correspondence, and ﬁnancial records.

 Karl Shapiro (1913-2000): American poet, critic and editor, best known for the war poems in his Pulitzer Prize-winning V-Letter and Other Poems (1944).
-His archive at the Ransom Center has poems, notebooks, studies of Hebrew prose, and a manuscript for a novel.
-The archive includes correspondence with Conrad Aiken, Elizabeth Bishop, Robert Bly, Louise Bogan, Kay Boyle, E. E. Cummings, T. S. Eliot, Lawrence Ferlinghetti, Robert Frost, Allan Tate, and Robert Penn Warren.
+His archive includes poems, notebooks, studies of Hebrew prose, and a manuscript for a novel.
+Correspondents include Conrad Aiken, Elizabeth Bishop, Robert Bly, Louise Bogan, Kay Boyle, E. E. Cummings, T. S. Eliot, Lawrence Ferlinghetti, Robert Frost, Allan Tate, and Robert Penn Warren, among many others.

 Ron Sukenick (1932-2004): The Center's archive of this American novelist includes correspondence, manuscripts, galleys, literary publications, reviews, and career-related material.